Cheesy Tex-Mex Yellow Squash Casserole (with Leftover Cornbread)

 Pinterest Hidden Image

 Sneak Peek: Serve this Tex-Mex Yellow Squash Casserole with Leftover Cornbread as a vegetable side dish or vegetarian entree.
-Ingredients include yellow summer squash, onions, red bell peppers, mushrooms, corn, green chiles, Cheddar cheese, and, of course, leftover cornbread.
+Ingredients include yellow summer squash, onions, red bell peppers, mushrooms, corn, green chiles, Cheddar cheese, and leftover cornbread.

 Yellow squash casserole with Leftover Cornbread on a plate with smoked sausagePin